Connect Structural Trailer Beams With Strength

 When we cut the beam, or extend a beam, or add gooseneck beam sections – we must weld all around the beam.
 That means we have a fully weakened structural connection.

-Sure, the weld penetrates, and material is thicker at the weld, – yes, that does count.
+Of course, a good weld penetrates, and material is thicker at the weld, – yes, that does count.
 However, the weld penetration is never as consistent as the base material, nor can you weld cool enough to avoid heat changes in the material.
 In other words, welding only the seam, at the seam, will never be as strong as the main beam.
 We must spread the load to distribute the effects of the cut and the welding.

 Preparing The Beam